Here are some of the most common cases when the expected regex behavior does not match YACC defaults.

 Explicitly include the newline character in your regular expression, e.g.

-$ are not matching every line in multiline input
+$ are not matching every line in a multi-line input

 (?i) prefix to your regex to perform case-insensitive matching.